KIP-21 to vProgs Mapping

 Core developer Michael Sutton has announced that the technical review for the main KIP-21 (vProgs) pull request by Maxim Biryukov is almost complete.
 This critical milestone signals that Kaspa’s programmability layer is moving closer to the final stages before implementation.

 Kaspa is rapidly approaching the consensus feature freeze for the vProgs (KIP-21) upgrade.
-The core implementation has now been successfully merged into the covpp-reset2 development branch, officially finalizing the sequence commitment hashing mechanism and locking in essential features like ZK opcodes and gas commitments.
+The core implementation has been successfully unified into the toccata development branch, officially finalizing the sequence commitment hashing mechanism and locking in essential features like ZK opcodes and gas commitments.

 Simultaneously, the node’s communication layer has been hardened; a bug affecting the GRPC deserialization of transactions was identified and quickly resolved (PR #958), improving the reliability of core RPC services.